videoprocessing/videoprocessing.github.io/Benchmarks/_posts/2021-03-05-deinterlacer.md

 To submit deinterlacing method, please, follow 3 simple steps in the the [Deinterlacer Submission](#participate) section

 We appreciate new ideas.
-Please, write us an e-mail to <deinterlacer-benchmark@videoprocessing.ml>
+Please, write us an e-mail to <deinterlacer-benchmark@videoprocessing.ai>